 Yet this area felt far more remote and wild than the mountains near Boulder.

 Does a wilderness designation make a place truly wild?
 Or is it something more that is needed?

 I know the answer for me anyway.

 Sunday morning, we went back up the road.
-A last look was had below.
-In early morning light, the red color of the rocks was very prominent.
+The last look was had below.
+In the early morning light, the red color of the rocks was very prominent.

 We decided to spend some more time in the area.
 Capulin Volcano National Monument was visited.

 Not far from the interstate, and the Colorado border, it was a place we could not pass up.